-- k.
-A committee should be formed at the level of College/Universities/department to evaluate the grades/marks given by external agencies to a student which are approved by concerned BOS.
+- k A committee should be formed at the level of College/Universities/department to evaluate the grades/marks given by external agencies to a student which are approved by concerned BOS.
 Upon completion of courses the departmental committee should convert the obtained grades/marks to the maximum marks assigned to that course.
-The controller of examinations can take a decision on such conversions and may give appropriate grades. - If a student drops (or terminated) from the Minor program, they cannot convert the earned credits into free or core electives; they will remain extra.
+The controller of examinations can take a decision on such conversions and may give appropriate grades. - I. If a student drops (or terminated) from the Minor program, they cannot convert the earned credits into free or core electives; they will remain extra.
 These additional courses will find mention in the transcript (but not in the degree certificate).
-In such cases, the student may choose between the actual grade or a "pass (P)" grade and also choose to omit the mention of the course as for the following: All the courses done under the dropped Minors will be shown in the transcript.
-None of the courses done under the dropped Minor will be shown in the transcript. - m.
+In such cases, the student may choose between the actual grade or a "pass (P)" grade and also choose to omit the mention of the course as for the following: All the courses done under the dropped Minors will be shown in the transcript. - m.
 In case a student fails to meet the CGPA requirement for B.Tech degree with Minor at any point after registration, he/she will be dropped from the list of students eligible for degree with Minors and they will receive B. Tech degree only.
 However, such students will receive a separate grade sheet mentioning the additional courses completed by them. - n.
 Minor must be completed simultaneously with a major degree program.
 A student cannot earn the Minor after he/she has already earned bachelor's degree. - o.
 Minimum enrollment for a Minor course to be offered is 12 - p.
 Students fulfilling the stipulated criterion can register for a Minor by paying a prescribed registration fee.